-I designed an information architecture for an e-commerce platform.
-It joins mass customizable product models with contextual recommendation.
+The information architecture joins mass customizable product models with contextual recommendation.
 As a result, the design works for a variety of complex products.
 Kone and Tapiola were pilot companies in the project.

-The wireframe (above) shows an insurances product model.
+The wireframe shows an insurances product model.
 Specifically, the image is from a situation, where a musician stores her instruments and other property at various locations.